KaifZafry/NetflixClone/README.md

 - login/ SignUp
  - signIn and signUp form
- - go to the browse page
+ - go to the browse page- if user is not logged in